 Anne Pieterse is a product designer, with a fascination and passion for organization and management.
 She combines these two things in her work as a Project manager for GLUE.
-She graduated Artez University of the Arts in 2021 and has been working as a freelance designer since then.
+She graduated from Product design at Artez University of the Arts in 2021 and has been working as a freelance designer since then.
 Anne aspires to be a connecting element between design and society.
 In her work she educates and connects people through design.
-During projects she collaborates with experts to get a view on the context she is working in.

 ‘Design is the connection between knowledge and people.
 Design and art have the ability to explain matter and conveying ideas in an understandable manner.’